 Very close to our base is Porto Montenegro, the renowned marina.
 Also within walking distance are several shops, restaurants and cafes.
 Tivat has it´s own airport, which is less than 15 minutes drive away.

-There is a private hotel beach a few metres from the hotel and several local restaurants nearby.
-Inexpensive taxis are available to go into Kotor town in the evening.
+Inexpensive taxis are available to go into Kotor old town at any time.
 The electricity supply is 220V AC and continental adapters can be used.

 Extra stay at the hotel: If you arrive earlier or want to stay longer, feel free to contact the hotel for extra nights.
 Contact info: http://hotelpalma.me/, firstname.lastname@example.org, email@example.com, +382 32 671 393

 Day 2: Swimming in the Bay of Kotor, Orahovac-Perast.
 Afternoon filming for stroke analysis and then a swim from the “Our Lady of the Rock” island to Risan.